jayeshjain98/audioServer/README.md

 * Update -http://127.0.0.1:8000/updatefile/{audioFileType}/{audioFileID}
 * Get -http://127.0.0.1:8000/getfile/{audioFileType}/{audioFileID} or http://127.0.0.1:8000/getfile/{audioFileType}

+Where {audioFileType} can take any values from ['Song', 'Podcast', 'Audiobook']

+and {audioFileID} is of type uuid only.

 The format for create and update api request is as follows
 * for Song:
 ```json